peterjwang/peterjwang.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Congrats to my mentee [Aditi](https://www.linkedin.com/in/aditi-chandrashekar-1042881b4) for the CS PhD offer from Princeton!
+Congrats to my mentee [Aditi](https://www.linkedin.com/in/aditi-chandrashekar-1042881b4) for the CS PhD offers from NYU and Princeton!